 What are your criteria for consideration when selecting land to purchase?

-We’ve got a three-stage approach to building the Packhorse business.
+We’ve got a staged approach to building the Packhorse business.

-Stage one which we anticipate will take 2-3 years to execute, is to purchase land within a 600km radius from Brisbane that offers freight efficiency for feed lotters and processors and beef producers in general.
-This country sits in a radius from Tambo and Roma in Queensland down to Inverell in New South Wales.
+Stage one which we anticipate will take 5 years to execute, is to purchase land within a radius from Brisbane that offers freight efficiency for feed lotters and processors and beef producers in general.
+This country sits in a radius from Tambo and Roma in Queensland down to the Victorian border.
 This band of country is highly productive, has a mix of cropping and improved pastures with some native grazing along with historically reliable rainfall.
 Our strategy is to acquire properties that has freight efficiencies and are likely to offer productivity levels required to ensure supply chain throughput.
-This land generally also has some of the better black soils that lend themselves to regenerative practices so we can take monoculture species through to a really diverse range of grasses and legumes.
+This land generally also has some of the better black soils that lend themselves to regenerative practices and improved pastures.

-A major focus in stage one is purchasing turn-key properties with existing infrastructure, fences, water, yards and reasonable pastures that don’t require a huge capital outlay.
+A major focus in stage one is purchasing properties with opportunity to improve existing infrastructure, fences, water, yards to maximise capital appreciation.

 What is the major change you’ve seen in rural agriculture?